3 January 2022. Related: ARVs, Integrase inhibitors.

 - Drug interactions: raltegravir also has relatively few drug interactions but should not be taken with multivitamin supplement that contain calcium, magnesium or aluminium.
 Separating the raltegravir and multivitamin dose by at least six hours minimises the interaction, but it is better to avoid supplement with these metals.
 Please see full prescribing information.
 This link includes a detailed report on interactions with antacids.

 - Other notes: raltegravir can be used in combination with other drugs that are active to work against nuke, NNRTI and PI-resistant HIV.

 - Raltegravir is included as a recommended option for first-line treatment in both UK and US treatment guidelines.

-The European patient leaflet and detailed Product Information for raltegravir are available in PDF format from this link at the European Medicines Agency (EMA) website.
+The European patient leaflet and detailed Product Information for raltegravir are available at this link at the European Medicines Agency (EMA) website.